jcobris/Vintage-Radio-1-public/ASSISTANT_START_HERE.md

 ## Working Style
 - One step at a time.
+- Where there are multiple options, provide a brief summary of each, not a full explaination.
 - Avoid big rewrites unless explicitly requested.
 - Arduino Nano first; ESP32 only if necessary due to resources.